aaltmark/TypeScript/basics/notes.md

     - Avoid at all costs - takes away all TS advantages
 - Union: if function needs to accept 2 diff kinds of values
 - Literal Types: declare exact value variable should hold
+- Functions kinda
+    - Function Types
+- Unknown: can store any value without errors
+    - good if you know what you want to do with the variable later
+    - add a conditional statement to confirm type
+- Never